wp-property/wp-property/readme.txt

 == Changelog ==

+= 1.36.1 =
+* Fixed can_get_image() function what solves many issues with displaying images on PDF Flyer and PDF Lists including displaying of Location Map on PDF Flyer.
+* Fixed Features and Community Features section which becomes hidden after Regenerating of all Flyers.
+* Fixed displaying of Agents' information on PDF Flyer.
+* Fixed generating of PDF Lists.
+* Fixed parameter thumbnail_size of [featured_property] shortcode.

 = 1.36.0 =
 * Added WordPress 3.4 compatibility.
 * When manual coordinates are set, and the address field is empty, the listing's formatted address will be reverse-located based on the set coordinates.